 Our own health and responsibility to each other, our families and our patients is also important to all of us at Opalesque Dentistry.
 We have limited unnecessary travel and large social gatherings, we are committed to wearing masks in all public places and maintain healthy lifestyles.
 Our commitment to adhering to state restrictions reflects our beliefs in being responsible for the health of others.

 In light and in support of the measures we take at Opalesque, a recent study that dental facilities have remained resistant to Covid 19 outbreaks has been released.
 TheAmerican Dental Association Science and Research Institute and Health Policy Institute just published results from a nationwide survey of dental offices concluding that “Covid-19 rate among dentists is less than 1%”.

 Chief economist and vice president of the ADA Health Policy Institute, Marko Vujicic,Ph.D, said:

 "The fact that dentistry was named one of the most at-risk professions for infection, but has a far lower prevalence of infection compared to other health professions, is not a coincidence.
 The profession has taken this issue extremely seriously, and it shows.
 We will continue to track the rate of COVID-19 among dentists and other facets of the pandemic affecting dentistry so it can help inform the dental profession and otherindustries as well.”

 *JADA publishes report from ADA Science & Research Institute, Health Policy Institute

 October 15, 2020

 For every single one of us, this has been a very difficult year.
 The second announcement of Phase 2 restrictions has taken an emotional toll on everyone; especially at the beginning of Holiday festivities.
-This Holiday season, we at Opalesque wish all of you safe, healthy and peaceful Holidays.
+We at Opalesque wish all of you safe, healthy and peaceful holiday season.

 Website Design by Design Centric.